-While the most common influenza subtype detected at BPHL statewide for the 2017-18 influenza season has been influenza A (H3), in recent weeks, the percentage of specimens testing positive for influenza A viruses declined.
-The majority of influenza B viruses identified at BPHL thus far were Yamagata lineage, which is consistent with the national trend.
+The most common influenza subtype detected at BPHL statewide for the 2017-18 influenza season has been influenza A (H3) for the season, however, in recent weeks the percentage of specimens testing positive for influenza A viruses declined.
+Thus far, the numbers of influenza A and influenza B viruses detected at BPHL were similar for week 11.
+The majority of influenza B viruses submitted for testing at BPHL thus far this season tested positive for influenza B Yamagata lineage, which is consistent with the national trend.
 A recent increase in influenza B activity has also been observed nationally.
 This late-season circulation of influenza B is expected.